FRAME CHAIR Collection

 Alberto Meda, 1991

-The products of the FRAME CHAIR collection display a light and rigorous touch, which results in comfortable seats.
-In various sizes, the stackable Highframe 40, Bigframe 44 and Frame 52 chairs are available with or without armrests.
-The Frame stools are perfectly consistent with the collection and are available in two heights.
+The FRAME CHAIR collection displays a light and rigorous style, which results in comfortable seats.
+The stackable chairs Highframe 40, Bigframe 44 and Frame 52 differ in their proportions and are available with or without armrests.
+The Frame stools, offered in two heights, are perfectly consistent with the whole collection.
+The version with seat and backrest out of PVC-coated polyester mesh is complemented by the leather and fabric versions for a more sophisticated style.

 About